Wien Bridge Oscillators

 Fig. 3.4.12 AGC Wien Bridge Oscillator on Breadboard

 Fig. 3.4.12 shows an experimental Wien Bridge AGC oscillator built on breadboard.
-It has useful frequency ranges as shown in Fig. 15 although the output can be found to reduce in amplitude at the extreme upper frequencies (above the range indicated) in each range, due to the loading of the output by the low resistances of the potentiometers.
+It has useful frequency ranges depending on the capacitors used, as shown on the circuit diagram in Fig. 3.4.11 although the output can be found to reduce in amplitude and exhibit distortion at the extreme upper frequencies (above the range indicated) in each range, due to the loading of the output by the low resistances of the potentiometers.
 Fitting higher value resistors for R6 and R7 reduces this effect but also restricts the frequency range.

 Automatic Gain Control (AGC)